gr-blog/gregros.dev/posts/typescript/02/conditional-overloads-work-when-conditional-types-fail.post.md

 TypeScript treats that `this` parameter just like any other argument.
 It only gets checked when you actually call the function.

-So the following code, for example, will fail to compile because the `this` argument is missing:
+So the following code, for example, fails to compile because the `this` argument is missing:

 ```ts
 example()